Zinc nutrition is a very recent field of interest and has yet to gain a wide medical audience. It deserves better.

 An early worker in this field, Dr. Cees Van Tiggelen wrote in 1983...

 He found this reduced compared to normal, in people with alcohol brain damage and Alzheimer dementia, but not in dementia caused by multiple strokes.
-His paper can be read in full, free, at
+His paper can be read in full, for a fee, at

 Working as a geriatrician in Gippsland in Victoria, he had been impressed with the high prevalence of pre-senile dementia in local farmers.
 He suspected their careless use of the blackberry sprays 24D and 245T could be partly responsible, from experience with veterans of the 1962 to 1975 Vietnam war with agent orange toxicity.